 Arabic word for the absolute truth.
 An example of the use of this phrase in the Qur‘ān is when Allah says that his promise is al-Haqq.
 So whatever he has promised us is the absolute truth.

-Called Ḥasan of Basra, or reverently as Imam Ḥasan al-Baṣrī in Sunni Islam, was an early Muslim preacher, ascetic, theologian, exegete, scholar and judge.
+Called Ḥasan of Basra, or reverently as Imam Ḥasan al-Baṣrī, was an early Muslim preacher, ascetic, theologian, exegete, scholar and judge.

 al-Hasan was the older of two grandsons of the Prophet (pbuh).